Measuring Fabry-Perot fringes#

 Note

-entry in the “Analysis” menu, or the “Show results”
+button in the “Analysis” menu, or the “Results”

 The images (or signals) can also be displayed in a separate window, by clicking on